xrdocs/design/_blogs/2020-02-15-cin-design-guide.md

 ##### IRB/BRI Logical Interface Configuration

 The BVI acts as the gateway interface for all RPDs placed within the same bridge-domain with BVI100 assigned as its routed interface.
-The command "local-proxy-arp" requires all traffic to bridge through the L3 interface, otherwise ARP traffic is broadcast between all connected ports.
+The command "local-proxy-arp" requires all traffic to bridge through the L3 interface, otherwise ARP traffic is b roadcast between all connected ports.

 <div class="highlighter-rouge">
 <pre class="highlight">